everpress-co/mailster-wpml/README.md

 ## Description

-This add on is currently in beta phase and should not be used on a production site!

 This add on helps to integrate the [Mailster Newsletter Plugin for WordPress](https://mailster.co/?utm_campaign=wporg&utm_source=Mailster+WPML&utm_medium=readme) with WPML.
 Requires at least version 2.3 of the Mailster Plugin.

 Please follow the setup guide on our [knowledge base](https://kb.mailster.co/using-multi-language-newsletter-with-wpml/?utm_campaign=wporg&utm_source=Mailster+WPML&utm_medium=readme)